 Choosing a variety of native plants for your gardens will increase biodiversity, attracting birds, butterflies, honey bees, and other beneficial critters, but don’t include too many varieties.
 Masses of a few complementary types of plants (rather than the “polka-dot effect” of one of everything) will create a more cohesive, elegant appearance.
 And you don’t have to use all native plants; it’s okay to include a few non-invasive exotic favorites if you know they perform well in your area.

 Not sure how to choose plants?
-Try a Home Outside Ask an Expert consultation, and we’ll help talk you through what plants would look good together and thrive in your specific growing conditions.
+Try a Home Outside Garden Design Coaching session, and we’ll help talk you through what plants would look good together and thrive in your specific growing conditions.

 4. Water Wisely, Prune & Mulch